Analysis | Tucker Carlson says it’s Kamala Harris’s fault he carried Putin’s water

 All of this is worth revisiting because of Carlson’s show on Thursday night.
 It was different from his broadcast in December in part because there is obviously no longer any reason not to question Putin’s motives.
 It was similar to the December show in that Carlson picked out a woman working for the Biden administration to mock and blame.

 On Thursday, it was Vice President Harris.
 Her job, Carlson said, was “to trot down to the Blue Room periodically to greet delegations of TikTok influencers.”
-He suggested that his dismissal of the threat of invasion was spurred by the fact that it was Harris who had been dispatched to the Munich Security Conference in mid-February as the conflict loomed.
+He suggested that his dismissal of the threat of invasion was spurred by the fact that Harris had been dispatched to the Munich Security Conference in mid-February as the conflict loomed.

 “We assumed that if things were dire, serious people would be involved in fixing them,” Carlson said.
-“But we looked up and we saw Kamala Harris involved, and that reassured us.”
+“But we looked up, and we saw Kamala Harris involved, and that reassured us.”

 This is unmitigated garbage for a number of reasons.